Day 4 - Laugavegur: Landmannalaugar to Hrafntinnusker

 Reykyafjoll, with chocolate icing.

 With double the number of hikers in the hut because of all of us who had to delay a day, it’s packed!
 Even downstairs the whole dining room floor gets filled.
-But falling asleep is not a problem; we’ve all had such a great day.
+But falling asleep is not a problem; everyone has had such a great day.